tdilauro/Simplified-wiki/BearerTokenPropagation.md

 This field is set by the library to tell the client which book it should be downloading:

-* `scope`: The URL of the book for which the client requested a copy.
+* `location`: The URL of the book for which the client requested a copy.

 ## Advertising Bearer Token Propagation